veerman/cam-viewer/README.md

 [Steve Veerman](http://steve.veerman.ca/)

 ## About
 Cam Viewer will group images uploaded from an Internet camera by time (default group is 30 seconds) and display them in reverse chronological order (newest first).
-Tested on Trendnet TV-IP551WI and Trendnet TV-IP572WI, but it should work with any Internet camera that has built-in ftp upload functionality.
+Tested on Trendnet TV-IP551WI, Trendnet TV-IP572WI, and D-Link DCS-825L, but it should also work with any Internet camera that has built-in ftp upload functionality.

 ## Requirements
 * PHP